arojas3552/IA08-Doodle/README.md

 # IA08-Doodle

 This is a simple doodling app with the ability to paint with different colors, change paintbrush size, change the opacity, and clear your drawing.
+You can also save your doodle and upload a saved one to doodle on.

 To run program, clone the repository and run on your computer.